Ras Abrouq

 Ras Abrouq (رأس أبروق; also known as Bir Zekreet) is the northernmost extension of the Zekreet Peninsula, a stretch of land to the north of Dukhan in Qatar.
 It has a beach of the same name and various archaeological sites.
 Since the 21st century it has functioned as a tourist site.

-Large parts of its territory are legally protected areas that are dedicated to a nature reserve for wild deer.
+Large parts of its territory are legally protected as a nature reserve for wild deer.
 Richard Serra's East-West/West-East sculpture was completed in Brouq Nature Reserve in 2014 at the behest of the Qatar Museums Authority.

 Etymology

-In Arabic, the word "ras" translates to "head", and in this context is used to refer to a cape.
-The other constituent, "abrouq", is derived from the nearby range of light-colored hills in the Zekreet Peninsula (also known as the Abrouq Peninsula).
+The Arabic word ras translates to "head", and in this context refers to a cape.
+The second element, abrouq, is derived from a nearby range of light-colored hills in the Zekreet Peninsula (also known as the Abrouq Peninsula).
+These hills are said to shimmer in the sunlight, resembling barq ("lightning").

 Its name is also spelled as Ras Broog.